Spain at the 2004 Summer Olympics: Medalists

+Delegation

+The following is the list of number of competitors participating in the Games.
+Note that reserves for fencing, field hockey, football, and handball are not counted as athletes:

 Archery

 Two Spanish archers qualified each for the men's and women's individual archery.

 Athletics

 Spanish athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard).